-Well done, you have got invited to an interview, but what can you expect or rather what is your future employer expecting of you?
+Congratulations you've been invited to an interview!
+But what can you expect or rather what is your future employer expecting of you?
 See our tips below to help you prepare.

 PREPARING FOR THE INTERVIEW